TheBeast5520/Chess/README.md

 Click on a piece and then where you want to move it.
 If it is a valid move, the code will allow it.

+Notes:

+The code is now fully-functional for two-player simple game of chess.
+In certain scenarios

 #### Mentions

 Main contributors: TheBeast5520 and Poky-Stuffed